Mosiwi/E1K0000_eCar_kit/docs/source/arduino_tutorial/arduino_tutorial.md

 1. Open the "web_app" example code and upload it to eCar:
 ![img](../_static/arduino_tutorial/img/33img.jpg)

-2. The phone searches and connects to mCar's wifi.
+2. The phone or tablet searches and connects to mCar's wifi.
 ![img](../_static/play_ecar/img/34img.jpg)

 ```{tip}
 After connecting to Wifi, your phone may pop up a window saying it cannot connect to the network, please ignore it!
 ```

-3. Open your phone's browser and link to it by typing **"192.168.4.1"** in the address bar.
+3. Open your phone or tablet's browser and link to it by typing **"192.168.4.1"** in the address bar.
 ![img](../_static/play_ecar/img/35img.jpg)

 4. The following screen should appear in your browser.